 This twist on the traditional jack-o’-lantern cuts down on some of the usual pumpkin cleaning: No need to hollow out the body.
 Just clean out and carve the head, then add mini pumpkin paws, curvy cucumber tails, and ears from stiffened felt or black card stock from the craft store.
 Then, light the candle, get the candy, and watch your Halloween cats come to life.

-Step 1: Cut out top of small pumpkin and scoop the inside clean.
+Step 1: Cut out the top of a small pumpkin and scoop the inside clean.
 Place it upside down on the base pumpkin, turning to find a good fit.
-If necessary, carve opening slightly to adjust.
+If necessary, carve the opening slightly to adjust.

-Step 2: Set head on the base to decide placement of eyes, then carve them out.
+Step 2: Set the head on the base to decide the placement of the eyes, then carve them out.
 You can draw them on first or use our template.